 Over the last 20 years alternative investments have become more accessible to the average investor.
 These investments should only be considered when the advisor recommending them is trained and knowledgeable of the risks of these investments.
 Investor alignment and the management behind these investments become two of the most critical factors to investment success.
 If management is paid the majority of their compensation after the investor, then management is well aligned with the investor to be motivated to be successful.

-Alternative investing when executed carefully and through good diversification can generate attractive long term growth and income in your portfolio while also lowering the overall volatility.
-When managing the alternative portfolio we need to be cognisant of single asset risk or concentration risk.
-What we mean by this is alternative investments come to the market in different forms, some investments might be for a single business, or single real estate asset, while other alternative investments will bring a fund approach where the fund will hold multiple assets.
-As you can appreciate a fund approach offers greater diversification and lowers the reliance on one single investment to deliver a targeted rate of return.
+Alternative investing, when executed carefully, can generate attractive risk-adjusted long-term growth and income while lowering the overall volatility of your portfolio.
+When managing the alternative component of a portfolio, we need to be cognizant of single asset risk or concentration risk.
+What we mean by this is alternative investments come to the market in different forms – some investments might be for a single business, or single real estate asset, while other alternative investments will bring a fund approach and will hold multiple assets.
+As you can appreciate, a fund approach offers greater diversification and lowers the reliance on one single investment to deliver a targeted rate of return.

 Alternative investments are mainly distributed through registered Dealing Representatives who belong to an Exempt Market Dealer.
 Russ Hafer and Sean Wilson are both registered with Exempt Market Dealer, Raintree Financial Solutions.

 Who is Raintree Financial Solutions and what is an Exempt Market Dealer?